-We are looking for someone to help with day to day operations of our farm.
-The position would include activities related to the commercial side of our operation as well as garden maintenance, food preservation, weeding, involvement in meal prep and clean-up.
-We are passionate about food, and maintaining the health of our family, animals, soil, and the beauty of the surrounding landscape.
-The prospective applicant would be welcomed into our family for the period of the internship, and would be considered a valued and integral member of our team.
-Our main on-farm enterprises are livestock for meat and eggs, including pigs, sheep, poultry, as well as hand made all-natural soap.
-Animal duties would include: moving pens and fencing for pasture on a regular basis, feeding and watering chores, loading and sorting of animals, poultry brooding care, assistance with lambing etc. In addition to these tasks, there would be opportunities for other construction and maintenance projects on farm, including fencing, small construction projects, repairs, etc. Apprentices would be encouraged to make time for self-directed projects specific to their own faming interests, if so desired.
+The apprentice will help with day to day operations of the farm.
+The main on-farm enterprises are livestock for meat and eggs, including pigs, sheep, poultry, as well as hand made all-natural soap.
+Animal duties would include moving pens and fencing for pasture on a regular basis, feeding and watering chores, loading and sorting of animals, poultry brooding care, assistance with lambing etc. The apprentice will also help with construction and maintenance projects on farm, including fencing, small construction projects, repairs, etc. The apprentice will also help with garden maintenance, food preservation, weeding and be involvement in meal prep and clean-up.

 Colin is in charge of animal care, design, construction, and implementation on the farm.
 He is the ‘Departments of Infrastructure, Acquisition, and Agriculture’.
 Katie is in charge of customer service, marketing, household upkeep, seed starting, and garden and food preservation.
 She is the ‘Departments of Finance, Homeland Security, and Human Resources’.

 The following skills are being offered by this farm.
 While you’ll get exposure to many of these areas, it is likely that not all will be covered.
 Apprentices will work to identify the skills they want to develop to a learning plan with the host farm.

 |LIVESTOCK HUSBANDRY||MANAGING CHickens|